systemsomicslab/mtbinfo.github.io/MS-DIAL/tutorial.md

 *Data collection parameters*: You can set analysis ranges (RT and MS1 axis).
 Here, set 1.5-10.5 min and 50-1500 Da for the ranges.

-Centroid parameters: After the peak detection algorithm is applied along the MS axis with a very low threshold, MS-DIAL performs spectral centroiding if your files are profile data.
+*Centroid parameters*: After the peak detection algorithm is applied along the MS axis with a very low threshold, MS-DIAL performs spectral centroiding if your files are profile data.
 By default, mass spectrum of ±0.01 and ±0.025 Da range from each peak top is integrated in MS1 and MS2, respectively.

 *Isotope recognition*: As long as you focus on small molecule researches (less than 2000 Da), the maximum charged number can be set to 2.
 On the other hand, the parameter can be changed to 8 or more to process proteome or snRNA research data.

-Multithreading: Please set the count of threads that you want to use.
+*Multithreading*: Please set the count of threads that you want to use.
 You can check the maximum thread counts in resource monitor. (open task manager->open resource monitor)

 #### Section 7-3-2
 #### Peak detection tab and MS2Dec tab